 I hope you had fun thinking about the absurdities that can accompany Christmas.

-My Christmas wish is that everyone has a Lionel in their life who can explain:
+My Christmas wish is that everyone has a Linus in their life who can explain:

 That IS what Christmas is all about, Charlie Brown.